GeoNode/documentation/devel/api/integration/index.rst

     Example:

-    This example changes the title, the bbox polygon, and the license of a dataset.
+    This example changes the title and the license of a dataset.

     .. code-block:: shell